Nourish - 7 Ways to Nourish your Hair from the Outside – Part One

-Faith in Nature – beautiful smelling shampoos containing herbal extracts and essential and organic oils to leave your hair feeling both smooth and glossy – just as nature intended.
+Beautiful smelling shampoos containing herbal extracts and essential and organic oils to leave your hair feeling both smooth and glossy – just as nature intended.
 They use organic and natural ingredients and all products are free from parabens, perfume, colourings and SLES.
 Faith in Nature don’t test on animals, nor do they contain any animal ingredients.
 Their ingredients are naturally derived and cruelty-free sourced.

 Try for yourself – we love Rosemary, Lavender and Geranium, Ginger and Lime or Aloe Vera.

-Jason – has plenty of natural hair care products for shampooing, conditioning and styling.
+Has plenty of natural hair care products for shampooing, conditioning and styling.

-No. 3 – Condition your hair
+No. 3 – Condition Your Hair

-For those of you with very short hair, you probably don’t need conditioner, but for those with longer hair or very fine hair, here’s a tip on conditioning: Shampoo your roots and condition your ends.
+For those of you with very short hair, you probably don’t need conditioner.
+But for those with longer hair or very fine hair, here’s a tip on conditioning: Shampoo your roots and condition your ends.